-- · Significantly increase street tree plantings and other greening. - · Upgrade pavements, street furniture and lighting to standards appropriate for high-priority pedestrian precincts in the central city. - · Support environmental objectives including management of stormwater runoff, and increased tree canopy cover to shade paved surfaces. - · Provide bicycle parking.
+Significantly increase street tree plantings and other greening. • Upgrade pavements, street furniture and lighting to standards appropriate for high-priority pedestrian precincts in the

+Support environmental objectives stormwater runoff, and increased tree canopy cover to shade

+Provide bicycle parking

-ISSUES
+ISSUES BE RESOLVED

-- \rightarrow Potential for relocation of tram stops and resolution of their design to improve accessibility. - Tram shunting spur removal at the corner of Flagstaff Gardens. - \rightarrow Provision for on-street bike lanes.
+- ightarrow Potential for relocation of tram stops and resolution of their design to improve accessibility.
+Tram shunting spur removal at \rightarrow the corner of Flagstaff Gardens. \rightarrow Provision for on-street bike lanes.